 Each new day brings fresh demands to make the United States safer for what are termed “vulnerable groups,” a grab bag that defies objective taxonomy but that makes a point of excluding the “privileged”–those who presumably live in perpetual safety by virtue of their whiteness, straightness, maleness, wealth, and the like.

 WHY SAFETY MATTERS

-To understand why safety and safetyism are so important, recall that our Constitution was founded in part upon the classical liberal philosophy of the Enlightenment.
+To understand why safety and safetyism are so important, recall that our Constitution was founded upon the classical liberal philosophy of the Enlightenment.
 In this system of thought, A free citizen was assumed to possess the natural right (or “privilege”) to do whatever he liked, so long as his actions–his liberties–did not run afoul of The Test.
-And The Test was:
+The Test was:

 “Does the exercise of a liberty harm others?”

 If the answer to The Test was “yes,” the citizen’s liberty stopped.
 No citizen’s freedom extended to harm of others: e.g. assault, murder, theft, destruction of property, betrayal of his country, and in some periods adultery and blasphemy.
 For most of American history, ‘harm of others’ was narrowly defined by a pre-Enlightenment moral consensus rooted in traditional religion and traditional culture.
 In other words, to know what ‘harm of others’ meant, look at the Ten Commandments or English Common Law.

 Safetyism seeks to revise The Test, to radically and permanently change our culture’s understanding of what ‘harm of others’ means.
 The Revised Test promoted by modern progressive safetyists is something like:

 “Does the exercise of a liberty make any vulnerable groups feel harmed?”